Office 365 Shared Mailbox Not Showing in Outlook – Issue Resolved

 Winding-up

 After practicing all these techniques, you should be able to see your shared mailbox content in MS Outlook.
 However, if you are incapable to see the shared mailbox and still facing the “Outlook 365 shared mailbox not showing in Outlook” issue then it is feasible that the migration of the shared mailbox failed due to some causes.
-There it is recommended, you should use a professional migrator tool that does not have any fault and completes the migration process efficiently.
+There it is recommended that you should use a professional migration tool that does not have any faults and completes the migration process efficiently.